 Protein Z, a vitamin K–dependent protein, functions as a cofactor to down-regulate coagulation by forming a complex with the plasma protein, Z-dependent protease inhibitor (ZPI).
 The complex predominantly inactivates factor Xa on phospholipid surfaces.

-The consequence of protein Z or ZPI congenital deficiency, or of acquired autoantibodies to protein Z, in the pathophysiology of thrombosis, fetal loss, and cancer (ovarian or gastric) is not completely clear; however, a defect of either protein Z or ZPI may make thrombosis more likely if an affected patient also has another congenital coagulation abnormality (eg, factor V Leiden Factor V Resistance to Activated Protein C (APC) Mutations of factor V make it resistant to its normal cleavage and inactivation by activated protein C, and they predispose to venous thrombosis.
-(See also Overview of Thrombotic Disorders.)... read more ) or an acquired autoantibody against a phospholipid-bound protein (an antiphospholipid antibody Antiphospholipid Antibody Syndrome (APS) Antiphospholipid antibody syndrome is an autoimmune disorder in which patients have autoantibodies to phospholipid-bound proteins.
-Venous or arterial thrombi may occur.
-The pathophysiology is... read more ).
+The consequence of protein Z or ZPI congenital deficiency, or of acquired autoantibodies to protein Z, in the pathophysiology of thrombosis, fetal loss, and cancer (ovarian or gastric) is not completely clear; however, a defect of either protein Z or ZPI may make thrombosis more likely if an affected patient also has another congenital coagulation abnormality (eg, factor V Leiden Factor V Resistance to Activated Protein C (APC) Mutations of factor V make it resistant to its normal cleavage and inactivation by activated protein C, and they also predispose to venous thrombosis.
+(See also Overview of Thrombotic Disorders... read more ) or an acquired autoantibody against a phospholipid-bound protein (an antiphospholipid antibody Antiphospholipid Syndrome (APS) Antiphospholipid syndrome is an autoimmune disorder characterized by venous and arterial thrombosis or pregnancy complications (eg, recurrent miscarriage) and persistent autoantibodies to phospholipid-bound... read more ).